claudiohermida/Smart-Contracts-Cardano/SMC-Part-II.md

 # Introduction

-In the first part (SMC-PartI) of this series we recalled how functional programming handles state and its relevance to understand Cardano’s eutxo model.
+In the first part <https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-I.md> of this series we recalled how functional programming handles state and its relevance to understand Cardano’s eutxo model.